denten-books/plain-text/3-format.md

 Standard ISO 216.
 In the Imperial System these equate to 33.1in × 46.8in and 8.27in × 11.7in respectively
 [@international_organization_for_standardization_writing_1975].

-## Non-representational Literature

-In this chapter I would like to consider two ideas related to non-representational methods for communication.
-Order on the level of ideology and representation.
-Ideology as superstructure but submerged and inacessible.

-The defference between a restraining order and physical restrstraings.
-The order stands for something.
-The restraints enact the symbol.
-They do not stand for restraint, they *are* restraint.
-Formatting in that sense.
-Deep dive into format.

-The second and more radical idea related to non-representational elements of communication lies in the possibility of "direct" brain-to-brain interfaces.
-F16.
-Joystic that feels.
-The electrical system we saw emerge in chapters one and two can be wired directly in the the central nervious system.
-Not science fiction.
-But note that communication is only direct in the sense that the sender and the reciever of such a message do not have recourse to external represenation.
-Yet, such communication would still be subject to conditions we have already explored in the telegraph chapter.
-Somthing has to mediate: to translate between brain impulses and the transmission apparatus.
-Such "direct" communicaito would therefore still be mediated.
-Can literature survive non representation.
-I want to imagine.

 ## WYSINAWYG (What You See Is Not Always What You Get)